aguegu/sourcekit.cc/PiTray-Mini.md

 As described in Section 4.2 on [Compute Module 4 datasheet](https://datasheets.raspberrypi.org/cm4/cm4-datasheet.pdf).

-This `feature` could confuse whoever new to Raspberry Pi Compute Module 4, especially when they expect the exact same behavior as standard full-size raspberry pi, and in case that a USB keyboard is the only approach to interact with the operating system.
+This `feature` could confuse whoever new to Raspberry Pi Compute Module 4, when the exact same behavior as regular Raspberry Pi Model A/B/Zero is expected, especially in case that a USB keyboard is the only approach to interact with the operating system.

 To fix that, for CM4 without eMMc, power off CM4, unplug the micro SD card and mounted on a PC with Micro SD card Reader/Writer.
 Find `config.txt` file in the boot partition of the micro SD card, which looks like a flash drive.
 Append `config.txt` with the line